Central Avenue (Albuquerque)

-Central Avenue is a major east–west street in Albuquerque, New Mexico, which historically served as the city's main thoroughfare and principal axis of development.
+Central Avenue is a major east–west street in Albuquerque, New Mexico, United States, which historically served as the city's main thoroughfare and principal axis of development.
 It runs through many of Albuquerque's oldest neighborhoods, including Downtown, Old Town, Nob Hill, and the University of New Mexico area.
 Central Avenue was part of U.S. Route 66 from 1937 until the highway's decommissioning in 1985 and also forms one axis of Albuquerque's house numbering system.
 It was also signed as Business Loop 40 until the early 1990s when ownership of Central Avenue was transferred from the New Mexico State Highway Department to the City of Albuquerque.

 Route

 Central follows a primarily east–west alignment from Paseo del Volcán (Atrisco Vista Boulevard) on the western outskirts of the city to Four Hills Road just east of Tramway Boulevard (NM 556) near the mouth of Tijeras Canyon.
-Both ends terminate at Interstate 40, which replaced Route 66 as the primary east–west route through Albuquerque.
+Both ends terminate at Interstate 40, which replaced US 66 as the primary east–west route through Albuquerque.
 Along the way Central passes through the historic Old Town, Downtown, EDo, Huning Highlands, Silver Hill, University, Nob Hill, and Highland neighborhoods.
 The street crosses the Rio Grande just southwest of Old Town, passing through the old neighborhood of Atrisco.
 Central then passes through the heart of Albuquerque's west side before climbing Nine Mile Hill on the city's western limits.